Petition To Rename Street In Front Of Trump Tower To ‘Barack H. Obama Avenue’ Tops 350K Signatures

 The publicity seems to have helped the petition, which at points on Friday was gaining tens of thousands of signatures each hour.

 But as CNN pointed out, the petition is not likely to do very much about the address in front of Trump Tower.
-Elizabeth Rowin, the woman who first started the petition, admitted that it was a joke meant to needle Donald Trump, so it’s not likely to have much follow-up behind them.
+Elizabeth Rowin, the woman who first started the petition, admitted that it was a joke meant to needle Donald Trump, so it’s not likely to have much follow-up behind it.

 “We request the stretch of Fifth Avenue between 56th and 57th Streets be renamed ‘President Barack H. Obama Avenue,’….”